richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_Python>>DataExplorer.md

 Python interpreter will be restarted.
 ```

-Add a cell below, then paste and run the following Python:
+Add a cell, then paste and run the following Python:

 ```
 import azure.kusto.data